Material deprivation statistics - early results

 - a car; and

-- heating to keep the home sufficiently warm.
+- heating to keep the home adequately warm.

-The severe material deprivation rate, broken down by gender, age group and household type, is the main indicator for material poverty in this article.
+The severe material deprivation rate, broken down by sex, age group and household type, is the main indicator for material poverty in this article.

 - 1 Main statistical findings